atharparvezce/useful_commands/README.md

 # useful_commands
-These are the useful commands for the reference.
+These are the useful commands for daily use.